zdravkov/kendo-docs/api/dataviz/qrcode.md

 * "svg" - renders the widget as inline SVG document, if available
 * "vml" - renders the widget as VML, if available

-> Using Canvas rendering disables most interactive features.

 ### size `Number|String`

 Specifies the size of a QR code in pixels (i.e. "200px").
 Numeric values are treated as pixels.
 If no size is specified, it will be determined from the element width and height.
-In case the element does not have width or height bigger than zero, a default value of 200 pixels will be used.
+In case the element has width or height of zero, a default value of 200 pixels will be used.

 #### Example